Kingston Heirloom Quilters

 What's New?

-We will meet at St John's Anglican Church in Portsmouth starting September 6th with hand santizing, MASKING and social distancing where possible.
-This will be updated as needed.
+We will meet at St John's Anglican Church in Portsmouth with masking optional.
+This is subject to change if necessary.
 If you would like to join us, please email us at khq at quiltskingston.org.

 The Kingston Heirloom Quilters donated December Rose to the Kingston Lakeshore Lions.
 The raffled quilt raised more than $3,000, which was donated to Thinkfirst Kingston.
 The winning ticketholder was Bert Porbert.
 Congratulations, Bert!
 We hope you enjoy the quilt as much as we enjoyed making it.